Visit Pacentro, one of the most beautiful towns in Abruzzo

-Pacentro – Most Beautiful Towns in Abruzzo, Italy
+Pacentro, the Most Beautiful Town in Abruzzo, Italy

-Talking with the locals was stunning to know that until 25y ago, this town was the poorest of the valley, and look at it today!
-Thanks to tourism, It’s has become a beautiful gem.
+Talking with the locals was stunning to get know that until 25 years ago this town was the poorest of the valley, and look at it today!
+Thanks to tourism, it has become a beautiful gem.

 The Living Museum

-You should not miss to visit the Living Museum, or better known as ‘la casa di Marlurite’.
-This is an old house where the old lady ‘Mariurita’ lived here until 1978 with 82y old.
-She was living an absolute simple life of those days, without water & electricity, just with a chimney, its donkey and a bed made of corns’ leaves.
-Since her death, the house has never been touched and everything it is at its place as it was during her life.
+You should not miss visiting the Living Museum, or better known as ‘La Casa di Marlurite’.
+This is an old house where the 82 years old lady, ‘Mariurita’ lived until 1978.
+She lived an absolutly simple life of those days, without water & electricity, just with a chimney, her donkey and a bed made of corns’ leaves.
+Since her death, the house has been not touched, and everything is just as it was during her time.

-This is the classic example of who the people were living in those days, no joke.
+This is the classic example of how the people lived those days, no joke.
 This is why many people decided to emigrate to other countries, especially in the USA to find better opportunities.

 Chiesa of Santa Maria Maggiore

-By the locals known as the church of ‘Santa Maria Maggiore’, dating back to the XV century.
-With its beautiful white stone facade from the Majella mountain.
-In the later centuries, the sides altars were decorated with Baroque style and, in the late 19th century, the vaults and the flat ceiling of the central hall were decorated with ‘stucco’ made by Bernardino Feneziani from L’Aquila and the local Attilio De Chellis.
+It is known by the locals as the church of ‘Santa Maria Maggiore’, dating back to the 15th century.
+The church has a beautiful white stone facade from the Majella mountain.
+In the later centuries, the side altars were decorated with Baroque style and, in the late 19th century the vaults and the flat ceiling of the central hall were decorated with ‘stucco’ made by Bernardino Feneziani from L’Aquila and the local Attilio De Chellis.

-This is the most ancient castle of Abruzzo with its 3 imponent towers, (anciently were 4) was built for a strategic purpose together with the fortified town.
+This is the most ancient castle of Abruzzo with its 3 imponent towers, (anciently were 4), which was built for a strategic purpose together with the fortified town.

 You can visit the castle and enjoy a breathtaking panoramic view of the Peligna’s Valley.

 Pacentro is also famous for being the hometown of Madonna’s grandparents.
 Did you know that?
-As I said before, many locals migrated to the USA and Madonna’s grannies did the same.
-Probably they were living in the same conditions as the house I showed you before.
+As I said before, many locals migrated to the USA and Madonna’s grandparents did the same.
+Probably, they were living surrounded by the same conditions as the house I showed you before.

 Abruzzo has also been the setting for some famous movies.
 View the list on my blog post about the famous films made in Abruzzo.

-For the adrenaline seekers, there is a brand-new 1km long Zip-line where you can rush through the air with breathtaking speed and view.
+For the adrenaline seekers, there is a brand-new 1 km long Zip-line, where you can rush through the air with breathtaking speed and view.
 No need to book in advance, just go there and enjoy the ride.
-In summer they are open the whole day 10 am to 5 pm, in winter they might have restricted times.
-For info write the organiser an email at firstname.lastname@example.org or call +39 366 7279724 I’m not sure they speak English, but you can send a WhatsApp message and they will be able to translate your message
+In summer they are open the whole day from 10 am to 5 pm, in winter they might have restricted times.
+For info write the organizer an email at email@example.com or call +39 366 7279724 I’m not sure if they speak English, but you can send a WhatsApp message and they will be able to translate your message.

 Not enough?
 Take a virtual tour!